 5. Jump-Start Plan

-If you want to make a big dent in your clutter right away and then continue at a more reasonable rate, this plan is for you.
+If you want to make a big dent in your clutter immediately and then continue at a more reasonable rate, this plan is for you.
 It will help you get the most public areas of your home company ready in four weeks.

-I followed this plan and our home looked stunning when I was done–the compliments are still rolling in.
+I followed this plan, and our home looked stunning when I was done.

 6. 40 Bags in 40 Days